ramvilsil/csharp/README.md

 About: This repository consists of a variety of console programs developed through Visual Studio with C#.

-These programs involve practice in the following areas: C# practice with arrays, booleans, value comparisons, try/catch blocks, methods, classes, datatypes,
+These programs involve practice in the following areas: arrays, booleans, value comparisons, try/catch blocks, methods, classes, datatypes,

 Console Programs within this Repository: